-Limiting your mailbox size can help conserve disk space usage on your server since your mailbox storage takes up disk space.
+Mailbox storage takes up disk space.
+So, limiting your mailbox size can help conserve disk space usage on your server.

 Each server has an allotted amount of disk space, so if you’re worried about your account’s disk space, you may want to limit the amount of storage your mailbox can hold.

 However, limiting a mailbox can have its drawbacks.

 After a mailbox reaches its maximum, all incoming emails will bounce back without being delivered.
 You will not be able to receive any new emails until space is freed up in the mailbox.

 If your recipe forwards mail to a mailbox that has reached its limits, the incoming mail will bounce.

 If your recipe forwards mail from a mailbox that has reached its limits, the email will still be forwarded, but the original copy will not be saved in the forwarding mailbox.
 The sender will also receive a “quota exceeded” bounce back notification.

 - Log in to the Account Control Center (ACC)